BEagle1984/silverback/_docs/3-advanced/303-encryption.md

 ## Symmetric encryption

-Enabling the end-to-end encryption using a symmetric algorithm just require an extra configuration in the endpoint (a `KafkaConsumerEndpoint` is used in the example below but the `Enryption` property is available in all enpoint types).
+Enabling the end-to-end encryption using a symmetric algorithm just require an extra configuration in the endpoint (a `KafkaConsumerEndpoint` is used in the example below but the `Encryption` property is available in all enpoint types).

 ```csharp
 new KafkaConsumerEndpoint("sensitive-data")